Billingegroup/group_git_workflow/README.md

    git remote rename <old name> <new name>
    ```

-1. By convention, we usually set the parent repository of your fork as
+1. By convention, we usually name the remote repo of the parent repository of your fork as
    `upstream`.
-Because that's where our contribution will go into.
-1. We then sync our local with all remotes.
+1. If we want to get any changes from remote repositories onto our local
+   computer, we can use the following commands:

    ```
    git remote update #update all remotes git fetch <remote name> #update certain remote
    ```

+   These won't affect our local branch but will make the remote changes
+   available if we want to merge or compare.

 # Step4: Branch
 Branches are like virtual environments.
 Each of them has its own working history that is